 Monitoring HTTP and network requests gives you insight into how your app is performing and provides data that can help you improve your app.
 To find HTTP and network requests and errors, you can view them in the New Relic Mobile UI or query

 MobileRequestError events in Insights.

-You do not need a paid Insights subscription to query these events.
+You do not need an Insights Pro subscription to query these events.
 However, the amount of data you have access to varies based on the data retention in your Mobile or Insights subscription.